sbarex/QLMarkdown/README.md

 When the code block does not specify the language, it is possible to activate a guessing function.
 Two engines are available:

 - Fast guess: it is based on the `magic` library;
-- Accurate guess: it is based on the [`Enry`](https://github.com/go-enry/go-enry) library, that is a golang porting of the ruby [`linguist`](https://github.com/github/linguist/) library used by GitHub.
+- Accurate guess: it is based on the [`Enry`](https://github.com/go-enry/go-enry) library, that is a Golang porting of the Ruby [`linguist`](https://github.com/github/linguist/) library used by GitHub.

 If no language is defined and the guessing fail (or is not enabled), the code is rendered as normal text.